 Points on a refinance

 As you review the different refinance offers, look carefully at the rate of interest and any points charged.
 Lenders sometimes charge points in order to offer you a lower interest rate.
 Also, some will finance the points, so calculate this area carefully and weigh your options.

 Your break-even point

-You need to make this very important calculation before a refinance is done.
+You need to make this very important calculation before a mortgage refinance is done.
 This is defined as the point where your aggregate monthly savings equals the total cost of the refinance.
 As an example, say that your savings each month are 100.00 and the total cost of your refinance is 2,000.00.
 In 20 months, you would hit the break-even point and recoup the costs.